Why Is Indoor Air Quality Important?

-Indoor air quality (IAQ) often goes unthought of in most people’s home and businesses, but if left neglected IAQ can have detrimental health effects.
+Indoor air quality (IAQ) often goes unthought of in most people’s homes and businesses, but if left neglected IAQ can have detrimental health effects.
 Recently the EPA found people spend an average of 90% of their time indoors with air quality 2-5 times more polluted than outside air.
 For most, this may come as a shock, but there is a reason the EPA has rated IAQ as a top 5 environmental danger.
 With strong links to pediatric asthma and allergy development, indoor air quality is an issue that should not be taken lightly in your family’s home.

 - Coughing